Lyres (band)

-Lyres are a Boston-area garage rock band led by Jeff Conolly, founded in 1979 following the breakup of DMZ.
-Their most popular songs include "Don't Give It Up Now", "She Pays The Rent" and "Help You Ann".
+Lyres were a Boston-based garage rock band led by Jeff "Monoman" Conolly.
+Formed in 1979, their most popular songs include "Don't Give It Up Now", "She Pays The Rent" and "Help You Ann".

 History

 The original lineup of the band featured Conolly (organ and vocals), Rick Coraccio (bass), Ricky Carmel (guitar), and Paul Murphy (drums).
+Conolly, Corracio and Murphy played together in the punk/garage rock band DMZ.

-By 1981, The Boston Phoenix was calling Lyres "the city's reigning garage band."
+In 1981, The Boston Phoenix described Lyres as "the city's reigning garage band."
 In December of that year, the New Musical Express (NME) praised the band's first EP, AHS 1005, and its "infectious rhythms".
 NMEs Richard Grabel wrote that Lyres had "an understanding of the dynamics of interplay between rhythm guitar and cheesy organ that borders on the remarkable" and that "what they do is too perfect to ever be out of fashion."

 Former DMZ members Coraccio, Murphy, Peter Greenberg, and Mike Lewis all rejoined Conolly in Lyres at some point from 1979 to the early 2000s.
 The A-Bones drummer Miriam Linna (a former drummer for the Cramps) and the A-Bones and Yo La Tengo bass player Mike Lewis filled in with Lyres for a show in 1986.
-Stiv Bators of the Dead Boys and Lords of the New Church, and Wally Tax of the Outsiders also recorded with Lyres in the late 1980s.
+Stiv Bators of the Dead Boys and Lords of the New Church, and Wally Tax of the Outsiders also recorded with the Lyres in the late 1980s.

-Lyres were less active in 1989, due to Conolly living in California for a brief period.
-After a renewed period of activity in the early 1990s, the band went through a dormant period until 1999.
-Conolly is the one member who has been in every lineup during the large number of Lyres personnel changes."
-In 2009, Lyres played at the Go Sinner Go festival in Madrid and an additional date in Porto Nuovo.
-This line-up included a fill-in Peter Greenberg on guitar.
+Connolly moved to California in 1989, and Lyres became less active.
+They performed off and on until 2026, going through a large number of personnel changes.
+Conolly was the only constant.
+Their final show was in February 2026.

+In March 2026, Conolly revealed that he had been diagnosed with bladder cancer, setting up a GoFundMe page to raise funds for treatment.
+A benefit show at the Boston nightclub The Middle East featured local bands including Mission of Burma, The Dogmatics, Classic Ruins, Unnatural Axe, and The Flies.
+Conolly died at his home on July 31, 2026, at the age of 69.

 "Help You Ann" and "She Pays The Rent"

 The song "Help You Ann" was released as a single in 1983 and as the second track of Lyres' debut LP, On Fyre, in 1984.
 It was named number 13 on the list of the greatest Boston songs of all time published by Boston magazine in 2006.
 The single ranked number 24 on The Village Voice annual Pazz & Jop critics' poll for 1983.
 Blender magazine placed it at number 360 on their list of the 500 best songs from 1980 to 2005.
 The song was recorded by the Chesterfield Kings on a 1998 single and covered by Courtney Love on her live shows in the early 2000s.
-Love has expressed her admiration for the Lyres a number of times.
+Love has expressed her admiration for Lyres a number of times.

 Swedish band the Nomads released a version of the Lyres' tune "She Pays The Rent" in 1985 as the A-side of a single.
-Music critics highlighted the horn section, which is unusual for garage rock bands.
+Music critics highlighted the horn section, which was unusual for garage rock bands.